metatensor/metatensor/docs/src/reference/python/misc/index.rst

 Miscelaneous
 ============

-Helper classes and functions for error handling and serialization.
+Helper classes and functions for serialization and error handling.

 .. toctree::
+    io
     errors
-    save
-    load